Jump to the content of the page

 • Extensometers measure strain directly on the specimen.
 This eliminates measurement influences from other testing components and increases accuracy.

 • Strain measurement is required in the determination of characteristic values of a material.
 The tensile modulus, Young's modulus, yield point, strain at break, r-value and Poisson’s ratio are typical values determined with an extensometer.
-This information is essential when comparing materials, and help manufacturers determine whether they are able to withstand the loads to which they are subjected when used for their intended purpose.
+This information is essential when comparing materials, and helps manufacturers determine whether they are able to withstand the loads to which they are subjected when used for their intended purpose.

 • Extensometers are used in a wide variety of industries and an even wider range of materials.
 Examples include metals, plastics, fiber-reinforced composites, elastomers, films, textiles, ropes, paper and wood.